GarryLed/IoT-team-collaboration-project/README.md

 b)	Secondary research, on similar internet projects you have found online, to support your implementation and validate the idea

+Samsung SmartThings

+Samsung SmartThings is a device which allows users to control many different smart devices within their household through an app on your phone.
+Its emphasis on safety and security provide valuable inspiration for the development of our heat sensor project.
+Similarly to SmartThings our project hopes to provide users with real-time monitoring and control of the stove.

 **Need someone to take (b)**
  - [x] incomplete
  - [ ] complete